-Many profiles on the dating sites and portrayals the media suggest that men are not always sure how a modern woman will react if he chooses to adopt a traditional or dare I call it 'old fashioned' male role; insisting on paying the bill, opening doors, arranging dates... personally I love this, I don't full bought, I full special!
+Many profiles on the dating sites and portrayals the media suggest that men are not always sure how a modern woman will react if he chooses to adopt a traditional or dare I call it 'old fashioned' male role; insisting on paying the bill, opening doors, arranging dates... prisably I love this, I don't feel bought, I feel special!